Best New Zealand Financial Markets Authority (FMA) Regulated Brokers 2025

 Following a series of major failures in the financial services sector – brought about during the Great Financial Crisis – the FMA was created to replace the Securities Commission during the early 2010s.

-The FMA issues licenses for financial services companies to ensure they act responsibly and with their customers’ best interests at heart.
+The FMA issues licenses for financial services companies, such as trading brokers, to ensure they act responsibly and with their customers’ best interests at heart.
 It also acts in a supervisory capacity and takes enforcement action when it deems necessary.

 What Powers Does The FMA Have?